 The EECBG National Evaluation is an independent third-party evaluation with a purpose to quantify the principal outcomes achieved by the program in terms of: (1) energy and cost savings, (2) gross carbon emissions reduction, and (3) direct and indirect job creation.

 The evaluation examines outcomes achieved during the 2009 through 2011 program years for a subset of recipients implementing the 14 eligible activities in the EECBG Program.
 Findings from the evaluation of program activities will be combined to yield savings estimates for those broad program types that, in combination, represented approximately 80% of EECBG funding during the study period.
-The final report is expected in January 2015.
+The final report is expected on April 15, 2015.

 For information on local policy, building codes, and ratepayer-funded policies, see the State and Local Energy Efficiency Action Network and the State and Local Solution Center's Policy and Program Design and Implementation section.